 1911: Nobel prize in chemistry for the isolation of radium as a pure metal and studies into its radioactive behavior.
 Learn more on her Profile →

 Irene Joliot-Curie (France)-1935: Famously the eldest of the Curie daughters, Irene would accompany Marie upon many of her excersions on petite Curies.
 Irene would go on to continue the Curie/Sklodowska legacy in the sciences.
-One of the first persons to artificially create a radioactive substance by bombarding aluminum atoms with alpha-particles to convert them to a radioactive phosphorus isotope with her husband and partner Frederic Joliot.
+One of the first persons to artificially product a radioactive substance by shooting aluminum atoms with alpha-particles to convert them to a radioactive phosphorus isotope with her husband and partner Frederic Joliot.

 Dorothy Crowfoot Hodgkin (Britain) 1964: For her work using X-ray diffraction techniques and analyses to determine the structure of penicillin and vitamin B-12.